-*** If you are scheduled for surgery and would be interested in an appointment sooner that what is currently scheduled, please contact our office at (306) 652-9454 and we will do our best to accommodate you or have you placed on our cancellation list. ***
+*** If you currently have a scheduled surgery and you are interested in an appointment sooner, please contact our office at (306) 652-9454 and we will do our best to accommodate you or have you placed on our cancellation list. ***

 The Saskatoon Oral & Maxillofacial Surgeons, Dr. Kabir S. Virdi, Dr. Craig C. Humber, Dr. Myles M. MacLennan and Dr. Jay Lalli, practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
 We can also diagnose and treat facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.

 The surgical team is trained in assisting with conscious I.V. sedation.
 The front end team have years of experience and would be happy to help book an appointment or assist you with any other questions you may have.

 Our office is located at 601 – 201, 1st Ave.
 South in Saskatoon, SK.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.

 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
 For more information about dental implants, please talk to your general dentist or call our office at Saskatoon Oral Surgery Phone Number 306-652-9454.

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.